Nimsi123/MathProCore/docs/source/sections/question.rst

 This file contains the implementations of the :class:`nums.Relation` and :class:`nums.Interval` classes.

-.. autoclass:: nums.Relation
+.. autoclass:: src.mathprocore.Question.nums.Relation
     :show-inheritance:

-.. autoclass:: nums.Interval
+.. autoclass:: src.mathprocore.Question.nums.Interval
     :show-inheritance:

 The examples below demonstrate how to represent mathematical intervals using the :class:`Interval` class.